 Trust NiGen for All Your Industrial Nitrogen Generation Needs

 Since 1999, NiGen has been at the forefront of cutting-edge design and manufacture of on-site nitrogen generation systems.
-In addition to permanent sales, we offer containerized nitrogen generator rentals to a variety of industries.
+In addition to permanent sales, we offer industrial air equipment rentals to a variety of industries.
 Additionally, we provide field and pipeline maintenance services for industrial and O&G users.